This Itechguide teaches you how to post a PDF on Facebook.

 The final stage of this section is to modify the permission on the file and share it such that it can be downloaded by anybody with the link.

-Post a PDF on Facebook Page with Google Drive Link
+Step 2: Post PDF on the Facebook Page with the Google Drive Link

 As I mentioned in the introduction, Facebook Group offers the option to upload files to a post.
 Here are the steps to post a PDF on Facebook group…